FFmpeg/FFV1/ffv1.md

 ### configuration\_record\_crc\_parity

-`configuration_record_crc_parity` 32 bits that are chosen so that the `Configuration Record` as a whole has a crc remainder of 0.
+`configuration_record_crc_parity` 32 bits that are chosen so that the `Configuration Record` as a whole has a CRC remainder of 0.

-This is equivalent to storing the crc remainder in the 32-bit parity.
+This is equivalent to storing the CRC remainder in the 32-bit parity.

 The CRC generator polynomial used is the standard IEEE CRC polynomial (0x104C11DB7) with initial value 0.